vestrel00/contacts-android/README.md

 context of choice (default is Dispatchers.IO).
 If the user does not give permission, the query will return no results.

-Extensions for Kotlin Flow and RxJava is also in the v1 roadmap, which includes APIs for listening to Contacts database changes.
+Extensions for Kotlin Flow and RxJava are also in the v1 roadmap, which includes APIs for listening to Contacts database changes.

 #### There's too much…